m-rgba/hasura-django-starter/README.md

 ### Hasura
 - Auto-generate GraphQL API for any Postgres database.
 - Database management UI.
-- Permissions management system (based on Postgres row-level permissions).
+- Row-level permissions management system.
-- Events (with sample events for sending registration and forgot password emails triggers from Hasura to Django).
+- Events (with samples for sending new user and forgot password emails triggered from Hasura through Django).
 - Action (with a sample action for demo-ing more advanced non-CRUD logic between Hasura and Django).
 - Database / metadata migrations (and container auto-apply).